getslash/gossip/doc/hook_dependencies.rst

 		import module2
 		import module1

 Gossip aims to help you with such issues, and still leave you with the ability to register handlers from anywhere in your code.
+It provides two main ways of controlling hook dependencies: Signaling helpers and needs/provides markers.

 Using the Signaling Helpers
 ---------------------------